Healthy recipes using eggs, tips and hacks to use eggs

 How to make round eggs without an egg ring

-This is something I am often asked about, and it is really easy to make round eggs even if you don’t have an egg ring.
+I am often asked about this, and it is really easy to make round eggs even if you don’t have an egg ring.
 The first option is to use a slice of onion.
 This forms a perfect circle to crack your egg into and makes a perfectly round fried egg.
 Another good option is a slice of pepper.

 Healthy recipes using eggs

-If you have eggs to use up or are starting to think it would be great to add more to your diet then here are some tasty recipes using eggs as one of the main ingredients for you.
+If you have eggs to use up or are starting to think it would be great to add more to your diet, here are some tasty recipes using eggs as one of your main ingredients.
 Perfect for an easy midweek meal!

 Spanish chickpeas, spinach and egg